 Depleted Uranium, Not a Problem.
 But Now a Fungal Solution

-For many years, the defense ministries in allied states like the US, Canada and the UK have denied that exposure to depleted uranium (DU) could produce negative health effects.
-Depleted uranium is a byproduct of uranium 238 (U238) enrichment, and contains a higher percentage of U235, a more fissile isotope that makes DU useful in the production of nuclear weapons and energy.
+Depleted uranium is a byproduct of uranium 238 (U238) enrichment and contains a higher percentage of U235, a more fissile isotope that makes DU useful in the production of nuclear weapons and energy.
 This depleted byproduct is 1.7 times the density of lead, and because of its durability, has been used extensively by militaries for things like armor piercing projectiles and anti-tank weapons.
 During the Iraq and Balkans wars, when vehicles and weapons clashed together, dust from depleted uranium was released.
-Bullets made with the depleted uranium were scattered in battle, and shrapnel was strewn about and embedded in wounds.
-Depleted uranium ordnance now lays scattered throughout previous war zones where children play and civilians attempt to carry on their lives.
+Bullets made with the depleted uranium were scattered in battle, and shrapnel was strewn about and embedded in soldiers' wounds.
+Depleted uranium ordnance now lies scattered throughout previous war zones where children play and civilians attempt to carry on their lives.

 • "The health effects of uranium have been studied extensively for over 50 years."